 To demonstrate the effectiveness of using DiffEEG for DA, we conduct comparative experiments with classification networks using just the original data and the augmented data generated by DiffEEG respectively.
-To explore the superiority of DiffEEG in solving the imbalanced data problem, we conduct the contrast experiments which use downsampling, sliding windows, recombination and DiffEEG respectively to solve the problem of imbalanced data.
-In the meantime, we utilise three representative network frameworks: SVM, Spatio-temporal MLP, EEGNet, Multi-scale CNN, Transformer as classifiers and test the prediction performance on the CHB-MIT and Kaggle database, to validate the universality of our approach.
-The performance is shown in Table III $\sim$ Table \ref{tab12}.
+To explore the superiority of DiffEEG in solving the imbalanced data problem, we conduct the contrast experiments with models using the down-sampling, sliding windows and recombination methods.
+In the meantime, we utilize five representative network frameworks: SVM, Spatio-temporal MLP, EEGNet, Multi-scale CNN, Transformer as classifiers and test the prediction performance on the CHB-MIT and Kaggle database, to validate the universality of our approach.
+The performance is concluded in Table \ref{tab3} $\sim$ Table \ref{tab12}.
 To make the comparative effectiveness more obvious, the best results among all methods are marked with bold.